 Still Trying to Find the Best Face Mask For Your Workouts?
 Try These Breathable Styles

 The Centers For Disease Control currently recommends that everyone wear a cloth face mask in public spaces to reduce the spread of the novel coronavirus (COVID-19).
-As gyms begin to reopen and experts suggest wearing facial coverings even while running or biking outside in more densely populated areas, it's important to find a mask that will help you feel comfortable while keeping yourself and others safe.
+As gyms reopen and experts suggest wearing facial coverings even while running or biking outside in more densely populated areas, it's important to find a mask that will help you feel comfortable while keeping yourself and others safe.

 There are a few factors to consider when deciding on a face mask for working out, because it needs to be equally breathable and protective.
 The first thing to think about is the fabric the mask is made out of.
 Though some of the really cute ones are made from knit fabric, your best bet may be one made of 100-percent cotton.
 It'll be breathable for you but still protect you and those around you, particularly if you're diligent about practicing social distancing.
 And because many masks are made from two layers of fabric, you don't want anything too thick — so, keep the number of layers in mind.